immerjs/immer/readme.md

 Tip: Check this trick to [compress patches](https://medium.com/@david.b.edelstein/using-immer-to-compress-immer-patches-f382835b6c69) produced over time.

+> Be aware, if you non-primitive values as keys for your `Map` you can no longer serialize patches produces by `immer`.
+There won't any errors, but the result might be not what you expect.

 ## Async producers

 It is allowed to return Promise objects from recipes.
 Or, in other words, to use `async / await`.
 This can be pretty useful for long running processes, that only produce the new object once the promise chain resolves.
 Note that `produce` itself (even in the curried form) will return a promise if the producer is async.
 Example: